 Naturopathic doctors use the least invasive treatments and therapies available to support and stimulate the body’s innate ability to heal.
 These may include: clinical nutrition, herbal medicine, homeopathy, Chinese medicine and acupuncture, hydrotherapy, physical medicine, and lifestyle counseling.
-Many naturopathic doctors have additional training in intravenous and chelation therapy, advanced injection therapies, and conventional prescriptions.
+Many naturopathic doctors have additional training in intravenous and chelation therapy, specialized injection therapies, and pharmaceutical prescribing.

 Naturopathic doctors have at least 7 years of post-secondary training.
 To enter an accredited naturopathic medical college you must have a university degree that includes three years of pre-medical studies.
 The naturopathic program is a full-time, four-year program.
 In the first two years, studies primarily focus on medical and clinical sciences similar to those studied by medical doctors.
 The next two years involve advanced study of medical diagnostics, naturopathic medical therapeutics, and include extensive clinical experience.
 Graduates receive the title “N.D.” or Doctor of Naturopathic Medicine.
 Naturopathic doctors are the only health care professionals who have extensive training in natural medicine as well as the ability to diagnose disease using conventional methods.

 Health is a lifelong process and it doesn’t happen by chance.